 5 Basic Governance Requirements

-A policy governing conflicts of interests is perhaps the most important policy a nonprofit board should adopt.
+A policy governing conflicts of interest is perhaps the most important policy a nonprofit board should adopt.
 To have the most impact, the policy should be in writing, and the board and staff should review the policy regularly.
 (See IRS Form 990, Part VI, Section B, Line 12)

 The board of directors is responsible for hiring, and establishing the compensation (salary and benefits) of the executive director/CEO by identifying compensation that is “reasonable and not excessive,” Nonprofits filing IRS Form 990 must describe the process they use to approve executive compensation as part of the nonprofit’s responses on the annual return, IRS Form 990, Section VI, Part B, line 15.